DXi Veeam Installation

 - Click Apply to apply all new backup repository settings.

-After Backup repository has been added successfully appears in the message list, click Finish to complete the process.
+After Backup repository has been added successfully appears in the message list, click Next to review the summary.

-At the Veeam Backup and Replication 10 prompt that asks, Change the configuration backup location to the newly created repository? click Yes ONLY if you want to backup the Veeam software configuration to the new repository.
+Click Finish.
+At the prompt that asks, Change the configuration backup location to the newly created repository? click Yes ONLY if you want to backup the Veeam software configuration to the new repository.
 Otherwise, click No.

 The New Backup Repository - Server dialog appears.